-Once you have completed the leasing template, please email it to the HCPA, at TPPLeasing@hcpafl.org.
-We will consider the tangible personal property tax return and leasing template timely filed based upon the received date of your email.
+Once you have completed the Excel Tangible Template, please email it to the HCPA, at TPPLeasing@hcpafl.org.
+You will also need to submit the signature page of the DR-405 with all applicable information including your signature and any additional correspondence such as LOA, Change of Address, and Bill of Sale.
+Your tangible personal property tax return and template will be considered timely filed based upon the received date of your email.
 We suggest that you maintain a copy of your email for your records.

 What is tangible personal property?
 Tangible Personal Property is everything other than real estate.
 It includes furniture, fixtures, tools, machinery, signs, equipment, leasehold improvements, supplies, leased equipment and any other equipment used in a business or to earn an income.

 Who must file a tangible tax return?
 Anyone in possession of assets on January 1 who has a proprietorship, partnership, corporation, company, self-employed agent or contractor must file an initial return.
 Agricultural property owners receiving a Greenbelt classification, anyone who leases, loans or rents tangible personal property to another person or business must also file an initial return.

 When must I file a tangible tax return?
 The Tangible Personal Tax Return (DR-405) must be filed by April 1st each year to avoid penalties.

 Why did I receive a Tangible Personal Property return if I was previously exempt?Periodically, previously exempt businesses will receive a return from the Hillsborough County Property Appraiser’s office.
 This is the Property Appraiser’s method of updating our records and valuations.
 If you received a return, you will be required to complete the return and submit by April 1, subject to the extension periods set forth below.